 Skip to main content

-In her early work, she focused on devotional writing of the eleventh to thirteenth centuries, particularly for solitary contemplatives in the Christian tradition.
+In her early work, Ayoush focused on devotional writing of the eleventh to thirteenth centuries, particularly for solitary contemplatives in the Christian tradition.
 She has since undertaken substantial work in comparative literary studies: her research considers English, Arabic, Anglo-Norman, Latin, and Persian texts, among other languages, and in her most recent work she has been writing on medieval ideas about the moon from around the world.

 Ayoush’s first book, Cultivating the Heart: Feeling and Emotion in Twelfth- and Thirteenth-Century Religious Texts (University of Wales Press, 2015), studies the languages of feeling—especially the interrelated affections of compassion, love, and sorrow—in texts and church wall paintings.